guygrubbs/toyota-mvci/README.md

 ./scripts/Install-MVCI.ps1 -InstallFtdiDrivers -AcceptFtdiLicense
 ```

+By default, this will use the bundled FTDI CDM ZIP at `third_party/ftdi/CDM2123620_Setup.zip` if it
-That will download FTDI’s official package and install INFs via `pnputil`.
-If FTDI changes the
+exists.
+Otherwise it will download FTDI’s official package from `$FtdiPackageUrl` and install the
+drivers (preferring direct INF install via `pnputil`, falling back to FTDI's own setup EXE if
-filename, update `$FtdiPackageUrl` in `scripts/Install-MVCI.ps1`.
+necessary).
+If FTDI changes the filename or URL, update `$FtdiPackageUrl` in
+`scripts/Install-MVCI.ps1`.

 ### 4) Validate the J2534 DLL loads